lisaspiering/cause-controllability/README.md

 ## demo
 The code can be used together with the data provided (see above).

-Copyright, 2025, University of Oxford.
+Copyright, 2025, Lisa Spiering.
 All rights reserved